 Levels decline with age and results in menopause when the ovaries stop producing eggs.
 Low levels of oestradiol can lead to osteoporosis, problems with the menstrual cycle and fertility, as well as fatigue and depression.

 The sex hormone produced mainly in the ovaries following ovulation and is a crucial part of the menstrual cycle.
 Progesterone helps to combat PMS and period pain issues, assists fertility and promotes calmness and quality of sleep.

 Important in the production of eggs by the ovaries.
 Levels of FSH rise in women as egg production declines, therefore raised FSH is an indicator of the onset of the menopause.

-This blood test should be completed on Day 17 of the menstrual cycle (where day 1 is the first day of menstrual bleeding).
+If still menstruating, test should be completed on Day 17 of the cycle (where day 1 is first day of bleeding).

 Print out the pathology form that we email you.